ImagicTheCat/Luaoop/README.md

 -- check if the instance is an instance of a specific classname class.instanceof(o, name)

+-- get private storage table of the instantiated object class.getprivate(o)

+-- return unique instance id (or nil if not an instance) -- works by using tostring(table) address hack or using a counter instead on failure class.instanceid(o)

 -- create object with a specific class and constructor arguments class.instanciate(class, ...)